 Galaxies like our own Milky Way are surrounded by a group of smaller satellite galaxies that orbit around them, in a similar way to how bees move around a hive.

 Typically, these satellite galaxies have a quiet life and orbit around their hosts for many billions of years.
-However, from time to time, they sink to the centre, collide and are devoured by their host galaxy.
+However, from time to time, they sink to the center, collide, and are devoured by their host galaxy.

-The Large Magellanic Cloud is the brightest satellite galaxy of the Milky Way and only entered our neighbourhood about 1.5 billion years ago.
+The Large Magellanic Cloud is the brightest satellite galaxy of the Milky Way and only entered our neighborhood about 1.5 billion years ago.
 It sits about 163,000 light years from the Milky Way.

 Until recently astronomers thought that it would either orbit the Milky Way for many billions of years, or, since it moves so fast, escape from our galaxy’s gravitational pull.

 However, recent measurements indicate that the Large Magellanic Cloud has nearly twice as much dark matter than previously thought.
 The researchers say that since it has a larger than expected mass, the Large Magellanic Cloud is rapidly losing energy and is doomed to collide with our galaxy.

 The research team, led by scientists at Durham University’s Institute for Computational Cosmology working with the University of Helsinki, in Finland, used the EAGLE galaxy formation supercomputer simulation to predict the collision.